dubhater/vapoursynth-median/readme.rst

 Parameters:
     *clips*
         3 to 25 clips to process.
-They must have constant format and dimensions, 8 bit integer sample type, and they all must have the same format and dimensions.
+They must have constant format and dimensions, 8..16 bit integer or 32 bit float samples, and they all must have the same format and dimensions.

     *low*
         Number of the lowest values to discard after sorting.